By Clyde Hughes | AC JosepH Media

 BRIDGETON — It’s been nearly two months since the brutal murder of 19-year-old Aaliyah Nichole Eubanks in Bridgeton at her apartment on March 16, but for her mother Jennifer Williams-Crosell, it might as well have been last night.

 Her voice cracked with emotion this week talking about how her daughter had grown to be a woman and taking charge of her own life.
-Her tone turned exasperated when she voice concerned how Bridgeton residents appear to accept the tragedy as their “new normal.”
+Her tone turned exasperated when she voice concern about how Bridgeton residents appear to accept the tragedy as their “new normal.”

-On May 28, Williams-Crosell and her sister Mary Muhammad are helping organize the “Our Children’s Lives Matter” walk to protest “senseless” gun violence in the Bridgeton community.
-She talked about not only of her daughter, but that of Jose Castro, another young man killed two months ago by gang violence in Bridgeton.
+On May 28, Williams-Crosell and her sister Mary Muhammad are helping to organize the “Our Children’s Lives Matter” walk to protest “senseless” gun violence in the Bridgeton community.
+She talked about not only about the life of her daughter, but about Jose Castro as well, a young man killed two months ago by gang violence in Bridgeton.